Tomas-Silva-PT/Tomas-Silva-PT/README.md

 ### 🔍 My Philosophy

-In every project, I aim to:
-*  **Leverage technical expertise** to build robust solutions
-*  That not only solve today's problems
-*  But also anticipate tomorrow’s challenges
+In every project, I aim to leverage technical expertise to build robust solutions that not only solve today's problems but also anticipate tomorrow’s challenges.